-The General Data Protection Act 2016 and Data Protection Act 2018 regulate the management of personal data.
+The UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 regulate the management of personal data.

 We may need to handle personal information about you so that we can provide better services for you.
 This is how we look after that information.

-- to make sure you know why we need it;
+- make sure you know why we need it;

-- to ask only for what we need, and not to collect too much or irrelevant information;
+- ask only for what we need, and not to collect too much or irrelevant information;

-- to protect it and make sure nobody has access to it who shouldn't;
+- protect the information and make sure nobody has access to it who shouldn't;

-- to make sure we don't keep it longer than necessary; and
+- make sure we don't keep it longer than necessary; and

 In return, we ask you to:

 - give us accurate information; and